pl1ght/aws/README.md

 **ec2ctrl.rb** - specify a region and instance-id.
 Will get status of instance power, or let you power on/off depending on command issues

 **profile.rb** - function to grab region/credential profile specs to feed scripts.

+**ebscleanup.rb** - right now its querying for all EBS volumes in available status to be a candidate for deletion

+**cloudatch.rb** - querying based on volumeID of an EBS volume whether or not an available volume has been unused for a set amount of time